mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

     <summary><strong>Drug mis-influence tendency</strong></summary>
     <br>

+Drugs are destructive for cognition, and addiction is destructive to life.

 Drugs or alcohol can throw us into a spiraling negative-feedback loop which can become self-reinforcing and impossible to escape from.
 We can be influenced to make big mistakes, so we should stay away from the big mistake (the drugs), in the first place.

+This tendency’s destructive power is so widely known to be intense, with frequent tragic consequences for cognition and the outcome of life which leads to...

+Simple, pain-avoiding psychological denial.
+Charlie Munger explains this in his Psychology of Human Misjudgment talk:

+“This phenomenon first hit me hard in World War II when the superathlete, superstudent son of a family friend flew off over the Atlantic Ocean and never came back.
+His mother, who was a very sane woman, then refused to believe he was dead.
+That’s Simple, Pain-Avoiding Psychological Denial.
+The reality is too painful to bear, so one distorts the facts until they become bearable.
+We all do that to some extent, often causing terrible problems.
+The tendency’s most extreme outcomes are usually mixed up with love, death, and chemical dependency.

+Where denial is used to make dying easier, the conduct meets almost no criticism.
+Who would begrudge a fellow man such help at such a time?
+But some people hope to leave life hewing to the iron prescription, “It is not necessary to hope in order to persevere.”
+And there is something admirable in anyone able to do this.

+In chemical dependency, wherein morals usually break down horribly, addicted persons tend to believe that they remain in respectable condition, with respectable prospects.
+They thus display an extremely unrealistic denial of reality as they go deeper and deeper into deterioration.
+In my youth, Freudian remedies failed utterly in reversing chemical dependency, but nowadays Alcoholics Anonymous routinely achieves a fifty percent cure rate by causing several psychological tendencies to act together to counter addiction.
+However, the cure process is typically difficult and draining, and a fifty percent success rate implies a fifty percent failure rate.
+One should stay far away from any conduct at all likely to drift into chemical dependency.
+Even a small chance of suffering so great a damage should be avoided.”

 <br>
 </details>